42stones/Darwin/README.md

 Darwin is a dark window theme for vs code, inpired by the hyper design.

+## Themes

+Minimalistic Icons File Theme is recomented for the perfect look!

 ## Contact

 Built with `&hearts;` by [Chris K. Seidel](https://twitter.com/ChrisKSeidel) <br/>